rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ![file explorer](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-12.png)

-Click at + create a new file
+Click on + create a new file

 ![create a new file](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-13.png)